 It's just under half a mile up the hill, but it will test out your buttock muscles.
 Small children will ask to be carried after six paces.

-The views from the top are very good but take care as you cross the road from the car park.
+The views from the top are very good and you can see a huge chunk of the Island.
+Take care as you cross the road from the car park, as it's a bit lethal.

 Park at Blackgang Viewpoint Car Park.
 See our video of the Pepperpot.